 Pollinator Garden at Blevins Gap

-Development of a Pollinator Garden has begun at Blevins Gap Trailhead on Cecil Ashburn.
+Development of a Pollinator Garden has begun at Blevins Gap Nature Preserve on Cecil Ashburn.
 Thanks to support from The Bakken Family, the large grassy area adjacent to the trailhead overlook will be transformed into a native wildflower garden with the goal of providing food and habitat for pollinators (birds, butterflies, bees, and other insects).
 This space will also be used to engage the community through a variety of education programs, sharing the importance of fostering a healthy pollinator population.

-Providing for the Future of Cane Creek Canyon Nature Preserve
+Cane Creek Canyon Nature Preserve

-Critical Connections: River to the Gap
+River to the Gap Vision

 Singing River Trail